JovianX/helm-release-plugin/README.md

 ### `helm release upgrade`

-This command accepts the same parameters as `helm upgrade`  except specifying the helm chart.
+Update the release values, without specifying the helm chart.
+The `helm release upgrade` command accepts the same parameters as `helm upgrade` without specifying the helm chart.
 As an optional parameter you can pass `--destination` directory where the chart will be dumped, by default chart dumped to `/tmp`.
 After release update chart will be deleted.
 ```
 $ helm release upgrade
 Update release values without specifying the Helm Chart.
 Usage: helm release upgrade [RELEASE NAME] [-d | --destination <TARGET CHART DIRECTORY>] [helm upgrade arguments]